 No minor party in Oregon has ever conducted a primary election before.
 No party of any description in Oregon, major or minor, has conducted an election via the Internet.
 No Oregon party has ever conducted a primary election at its own expense.
 The Independent Party of Oregon is currently doing all three.
 The experiment could change both elections and politics in the state and beyond.

-The IPO does not adhere to rigid ideology that characterizes many "3rd party" movements in Oregon and America and is not affiliated with any other party on any level (international, national, state).
-Instead, we seek to recruit members and promote candidates who believe in the importance of good government and who are committed to restoring citizen control over our government processes.
+The Eugene Register-Guard editorial, July 11, 2010.
+We support candidates who believe in the importance of good government and who are committed to restoring citizen control over our government processes.
 We are open to collaborating with members of other political parties in pursuit of these goals and encourage all people of good conscience to join us in that effort.